 ⭐ Best pull-up assist band with foot handle

 Easy to install (took just seconds to mount it), the FASPUP, like most of my favorite resistance bands, can be used for a variety of uses in the gym.
 The bands are also very light and don’t take up a lot of space, making them easy to stow away in your gym duffel bag.

-Unlike the traditional lopped resistance bands (don’t worry going to feature plenty of those below), the FASPUP features a foot-hold that you can quickly slide your foot in and out of.
-Another key features of the FASPUP is that the band length can be easily adjusted (up to 65” in length).
+Unlike the traditional lopped resistance bands designed for pull-ups (don’t worry, going to feature plenty of those below), the FASPUP features a foot-hold that you can quickly slide your foot in and out of.
+Another difference-maker between the FASPUP and pull-up assist bands is an adjustable band length that can be easily adjusted (up to 65” in length).

 Altogether, it’s hard to beat the FASPUP.
-The band can accommodate up to 220-pounds, is adjustable in length, and is easy to set-up and use (despite what the serious-looking fella in the picture below seems to indicate).
+The band can accommodate up to 220-pounds, is adjustable in length, and is easy to set up and use.

 Resistance bands play a big role in my home workouts, and it’s why they are one of my recommended home gym essentials.
 There is no shortage of ways that you can train with them.